bensonbenson/RVBot/README.md

 # RVBot

-A cleaned up version of [this](https://github.com/bensonbenson/F-X-Cord-Member-Info-and-Gif-Bot).
+A cleaned up version of [this](https://github.com/bensonbenson/F-X-Cord-Member-Info-and-Gif-Bot), and centered around Red Velvet.

 ## Usage